|

 The sum of all such values is a characteristic of the surface which

-remains invariant in any homotopic transformation.
+remains invariant by any homotopy.

 A proper